HackYourFuture/databases/lesson2/README.md

 ## Homework

-- Write the necessary SQL statements to complete the functionality of the node todo application.
+- Write the necessary SQL statements to complete the functionality of the node task application.
 This includes, at the minimum, the following functionality:
-    - Adding a new todo item
+    - Adding a new task item
-    - Changing the name, the due date, or the status of a todo item
+    - Changing the name, the due date, or the status of a task item
-    - Marking a todo item as completed
+    - Marking a task item as completed
-    - Deleting a todo item
+    - Deleting a task item
     - Deleting a user
 - Create a new database containing the following tables:
     - **Class** with the columns: id, name, begins (date), ends (data)